themue/site.themue.dev/content/post/2022-lagavulin-16yo.md

 tags:  ['whisky', 'tastingnotes']
 ---

-The **Lagavulin 16y o** is a true classic, well known in almost every whisky collection.
+The **Lagavulin 16 yo** is a true classic, well known in almost every whisky collection.
 And for good reason, because it is a beautiful representative of this important region.

 ### Nose